Study Carrels & Research Shelves

 Books charged to individuals may not be kept in carrels or simultaneously charged to a carrel.
 Faculty research assistants may not store books charged to a professor in an assigned carrel.

 Bring eligible materials to the Circulation Desk (note some materials are not eligible - see list above).

-The books will be charged to the Carrel or Research Shelf, not to the person.
+The books will be charged to the Carrel, not to the person.
 These books are not to leave the library and will trigger the security alarm at the library exit.
 If the item leaves the library, it must be checked out to an individual responsible for any fines or lost book fees.
-If you would like to keep books from the other library on your carrel or research shelf, and are eligible to borrow from the Law Library, first check out the items to yourself and then bring them to the other library's Circulation Desk to be checked out to your research shelf.
-Until the item is checked out to the research shelf, you are responsible for any fees.
+If you would like to keep books on your carrel, and are eligible to borrow from the Law Library, bring them to the library's Circulation Desk to be checked out to your carrel.
 If you are not eligible to borrow directly, please go to the Circulation Desk for further assistance.

 Complete a color flag for each book, and keep the flag in each book while it is stored in the carrel or research shelf.

-Students may store Georgetown Law Library materials, papers, printouts and other research materials on the top shelf of the assigned carrel or on their research shelf.
+Students may store Georgetown Law Library materials, papers, printouts and other research materials on the top shelf of the assigned carrel.
 These areas are not for personal items such as cups, jackets, hats, pens, etc.

 We strongly discourage leaving interlibrary loan items, materials from other libraries such as Lauinger Library, or any personal books on the shelf since the library is not responsible if anything is stolen.

-We are only responsible for Georgetown Law Library materials checked out to your study carrel or shelf.
+We are only responsible for Georgetown Law Library materials checked out to your study carrel.
 You are responsible for everything else, including law library books checked out to you personally.

 Georgetown Law Library books that are not checked out will be removed, and any personal items will be turned over to Public Safety in McDonough Hall.